 Prior to joining WCAS in November of 1992, Mr. Hoover was a General Partner of Robertson, Stephens & Co.
 Robertson, Stephens was a major bracket investment banking firm specializing in the financing of emerging growth companies with a particular emphasis on the health care industry.
 Mr. Hoover joined Robertson, Stephens in 1984, establishing the firm's New York office, initially serving as the senior research analyst following the medical services industry.
 In 1987, Mr. Hoover assumed responsibility for the health care corporate finance group.
 During his association with the firm, Mr. Hoover was involved with 33 health care company public offering transactions that raised an aggregate of $1.4 billion.

-Mr. Hoover has been a director of over 20 private and 5 public health care companies.
-Presently, he is a director of American Farmland Company, a REIT specializing in the ownership of US farmland.
-He is a member of the Special Projects Committee of Memorial Sloan-Kettering Cancer Center which raises funds and evaluates funding proposals from physicians interested in pursuing cancer research projects.
+Mr. Hoover has been a director of over 20 private and 5 public health care companies and served as a director of American Farmland Company, a REIT that specialized in the ownership of US farmland.
+He is a member of the Special Projects Committee of Memorial Sloan-Kettering Cancer Center which raises funds and evaluates funding proposals from physicians interested in pursuing early stage cancer research projects.